Kong Mesh with OpenShift

 is fully compatible with Kong Mesh, except that you are

-running Kong Mesh containers instead of the vanilla Kuma ones.
+running Kong Mesh containers instead of Kuma containers.

 To start using Kong Mesh, see the